 I hate plagiarism.
-Even worse - authors that plagiarise and then ask for reviews.
-Presenting someone else's work to get praise?
-What does that say about your own self-worth?
+Even worse - an "author" that plagiarises and then asks for reviews.

 We Stand United, by EmmyR : In the author's note in Chapter 1, EmmyR says "There are over 600,000 HP stories on this site alone, and while I will never steal someone else's story, I can't guarantee that there won't be similarities, but I will try to have this be as original as possible".
 Apparently that statement is supposed to absolve the shameless presentation of bits and pieces from multiple authors, patched together to create 'her' story.
 While those small thefts are everywhere in her story, EmmyR refuses to respond to questions about larger (and blatant) plagiarism in her Chapter 23 from Robin4's 'Death Before Dishonor' [Chapter 18] - written in 2003.
 While EmmyR privately acknowledges "accidentally plagiarizing" in a PM (shared with me by the original author), publicly she offers NOTHING to credit the original author - not even for inspiration.
-While the original author may not have demanded re-write or takedown - it doesn't change the simple fact that IT'S NOT EMMYR's WORK.
-Personally, I find 'accidental plagiarism' a bit like 'accidental pregnancy'.
-Its not accidental when it's happening... just when [and only if] its discovered.
+While the original author may not have demanded re-write or takedown - it doesn't change the simple fact that its NOT EmmyR's work.

 Update* - In Chapter 43, EmmyR posted a rant about someone 'stealing' her work and putting it on another site.
 That rant currently includes a justification for what she does, implying that as long as you don't steal it "word for word", its not plagiarism.
-Its a sad state that people think that perspective is even remotely valid.
+Its a sad state that any "author" sees validity in that position.